TheBous/universal-datepicker/README.md

 <div id="calendar"></div>
 ```

 ### `4: Horizontal arrows to switch months are <i></i>.
-You need to pass to application a class to this icons with leftArrowClassname and rightArrowClassname`
+You need to pass to application a class to these icons with leftArrowClassname and rightArrowClassname`

 ```sh
 {